 III Year | Government Law College, Mumbai

-Devadasi is a Sanskrit word that means ‘female slaves of God.’
+Devadasis comes from a Sanskrit word that means ‘female slaves of God.’
 Devadasi system is an ancient religious practice in which parents offer their young girls before they hit puberty to a temple to appease God.
 The irony is that these girls are called “servant of God but the wife of the whole town.”
 This is because in reality, the Devadasi system is a morally despicable social practice in which young girls are drawn into a life of sexual slavery and prostitution.

 History of Devadasis: